wp-plugins/content-aware-sidebars/readme.txt

 5. Viewing a Post that contains Very Categorized. `Very Categorized Posts` sidebar has replaced `Primary Sidebar`

 == Changelog ==

+= 2.0.1 =

+* Fixed: admin menu would in some cases be overwritten by other plugins

 = 2.0 =